Dusk252/koel/README.md

 * Logic to keep track of all individual play interactions (rather than simply their count) and the time they happened, with the purpose of eventually implementing a stats page on the frontend.
 * __Playlist ordering.__ Ability for the user to order songs through drag-and-drop in a playlist after creating it.
 New order is persisted.
 * Add year to album cards.
 Year is decided from the year tag in the album song if all match.
+* Change song_id generation from using a md5 hash of the path to using one of the data portion of the files. __This makes reorganizing the folder structure or renaming folders possible without breaking song records and interactions in the database.__

 ## Fixes and miscellaneous